-QxQ Instructions
+Question by Question Instructions

-Q1 Do you presently drink alcoholic beverages?

-This question will determine if the participant currently drinks.
-Ask the participant if they presently drink alcoholic beverages.
-If the respondent answers NO, then skip Q7.
+- This question assesses if the respondent presently drinks alcoholic beverages.
+If the respondent answers no, then the computer will automatically skip over the questions asking about current consumption.
 Some respondents, particularly those who drink only occasionally, may ask what you mean by "presently".
-If they indicate that they drink only occasionally or are having trouble with the definition of "presently" then select Yes.

-For Q2-6

-These questions assess consumption per week.
-Here you will have the opportunity to record if the respondent did not consume any alcoholic beverages during this time period.
-Previous epidemiologic studies have shown that low levels of alcohol consumption may lower the risk of heart disease, so you do not want to miss the opportunity to record the consumption of even a single alcoholic beverage.

-Q2 How many glasses of red wine do you usually have per week?

-You should emphasize the word 'Red' when you deliver this question since Q3 will ask about white wine.
+If they indicate that they drink only occasionally or are having trouble with the definition of "presently" then select the yes box.
+Qs 2-6 assess consumption in the past week and you will have the opportunity to record that they did not consume any alcoholic beverages during this time period.
+Previous epidemiologic studies have shown that low levels of alcohol consumption may lower the risk of heart disease, so you do not want to miss the opportunity to record the consumption of even a single alcoholic beverage. - Q2 The question assesses how many glasses of red wine the participant usually has per week.
+You should emphasize the word 'red' when you deliver this question since Q3 will ask about white wine.
 It is important to accurately and separately record red and white wine consumption, given that some (but not all) epidemiologic studies suggest that red wine consumption may be particularly healthful in small quantities.